Der Reschenhof Logo

 Original customs

-In our region, too, traditional values and modern knowledge go hand in hand.
+Also in our region traditional values and modern knowledge go hand in hand.
 Unshakably, the old customs defy time and remain deeply rooted in the population.
 Thus, old traditions do not degenerate into simple tourist attractions, but reflect the historically shaped cultural life in the region.
 You are invited to visit us, and as a guest to witness the unique hustle and bustle.
 Get to know the Tyrolean summer customs.

 Alpine Pasture Drive